 Although Powerizer is marketed mostly for household cleaning, there is no reason it can't be used for industrial and commercial applications.
-Recently Powerizer earned its seal from the USDA rated at 69% for its biobased content and is listed in the USDA's Catalog for Biobased products in 4 categories, Laundry, Dish, Multi-Purpose Cleaners, and Carpet & Upholstery Cleaning.
-We're proud and believe its a big deal.
+Recently Powerizer Complete earns USDA Certification with 70% biobased content.
+USDA's BioPreferred Catalog in 4 Categories, Laundry, Dish, Multi-Purpose Cleaners, and Carpet & Upholstery Cleaning.

 However, the BioPreferred program doesn't mean chemicals aren't a part of the ingredients in product formulations, it merely means the ingredients found in our product are a much safer choice for your family and the environment.

 The task of cleaning your home does not require training and testing which an industrial, or restaurant employee would be required to pass.
 Hazards signs are not posted in your broom closet, either.
 Yet, bleach, ammonia, and other common chemicals like peroxide are standard products found in today's households.
 Each used separately for cleaning are effective and useful; however, if bleach and ammonia mix, they can become deadly.

 Let's face it; chemicals are in everything.
 Check out this banana chemistry poster that displays 82 primary chemicals in one single banana.
 Powerizer is a detergent and cleaner disrupting the market not just because of the efficacy but also because it's conquering dirt, soap scum, grease, and even toilet matter using no harsh chemicals, no fillers, and no dyes.
 Replacing needless, redundant cleaners, and the wasteful containers they come in.